 Allocable

-Cost is allocable to a particular if the goods or services involved are chargeable or assignable to such cost objective in accordance with the relative benefits received; this applies whether the cost is or ; in order to be allocable to a particular cost objective, the cost must be treated consistently with other costs incurred for the same purposes in like circumstances.
+A cost is allocable to a particular grant award or other cost objective if the goods or services involved are chargeable or assignable to that grant award or cost objective in accordance with the relative benefits received.
+This standard is met if the cost is incurred specifically for the grant award; benefits both the grant award and other work of the Grantee and can be distributed in proportions that may be approximated using reasonable methods; and is necessary to the overall operation of the Grantee and is assignable in part to the grant award in accordance with the cost principles in the Uniform Guidance or TxGMS, as applicable.
+This applies whether the cost is a direct cost or indirect cost.

+Where a cost or activity benefits multiple activities or programs, it must be allocated in accordance with the relative benefits received by each activity or program.
+Unless specifically advised by the head of the awarding agency, a cost or activity may not be charged to a federal award or state award, to which the cost is not allocable, to overcome fund deficiencies, to avoid restrictions imposed by law or terms of the awards, or for other reasons, regardless of whether the cost would otherwise be allowable under those awards.

+However, where a cost or activity is allocable to and allowable under two or more programs in accordance with the existing program agreements, a single cost objective may be established, and funded with a combination of funds made available under those programs.
+Find an example at ASMB C-10, Question 2-16, the Implementation Guide for Office of Management and Budget Circular A-87, issued by the Assistant Secretary of Management and Budget (ASMB) for the U.S. Department of Health and Human Services.

 Applicable Credits

-Those receipts or reduction of expenditure-type transactions that offset or reduce expense items to the award as or .
+Those receipts or reduction of expenditure type transactions that offset or reduce expense items allocable to the award as direct costs or indirect costs.
 Examples of such transactions are:

 purchase discounts,

 rebates or allowances,

 recoveries or indemnities on losses,

 insurance refunds or rebates, and

 adjustments of overpayments or erroneous charges.

-To the extent that such credits accruing to or received by the relate to allowable costs, they shall be credited to the or either as a cost reduction or cash refund, as appropriate.
+To the extent that such credits accruing to or received by the Grantee relate to allowable costs, they must be credited to the federal award or state award either as a cost reduction or cash refund, as appropriate.

-In some instances, the amounts received from the state or federal government to finance activities or service operations of the organization should be treated as applicable credits.
-Specifically, the concept of netting such credit items (including any amounts used to meet cost sharing or matching requirements) should be recognized in determining the rates or amounts to be charged to federal or state awards Additional examples can be found in ASMB C-10, Question 2-17.
+In some instances, the amounts received from the state or federal government to finance activities or service operations of the Grantee should be treated as applicable credits.
+Specifically, the concept of netting such credit items (including any amounts used to meet cost sharing or matching requirements) must be recognized in determining the rates or amounts to be charged to federal or state awards.